andrelsouza/unique/README.md

-# unique
+# Data Source Connector

-Unique is an open-source platform for data integration and activation, starting with support for Amazon Redshift.
-Its goal is to simplify data synchronization and provide robust tools for managing and leveraging your data warehouse efficiently.
+A streamlined tool for connecting to various data sources, starting with Amazon Redshift.
+This tool provides a user-friendly interface to connect to your data sources and explore your data.

+## Features

+- Connect to Amazon Redshift databases
+- Interactive column selection from tables
+- Secure credential management
+- User-friendly Streamlit interface

+## Project Structure